dell-asm/dell-ciscoucs/docs/ciscoucs_serviceprofile_power_readme.md

     username: (Required) This parameter defines the username as a part of the credentials of the host.

     password: (Required) This parameter defines the password as a part of the credentials of the host.

     server: (Required) This parameter defines the IP address of the host.

-    name: This parameter defines the name of the service profile.
+    serviceprofile_name: This parameter defines the name of the service profile.

-    org: This parameter defines the source service profile path.
+    organization: This parameter defines the source service profile path.

-    dn: This pparameter defines the complete path of the source service profile including service profile name.
+    profile_dn: This pparameter defines the complete path of the source service profile including service profile name.

     power_state: This parameter defines the initial state of the service profile that needs to be changed as follows:

      Up to change the initial state to On.
      Down to change the initial state to Off.